• Skip to Content

 MACH 158 Advanced CAD/CAM Operations for Machinists and Operators 2 Units

-Students prepare Computerized Numerical Control (CNC) Turning/Milling toolpaths of moderately complex parts using latest versions of MasterCAM or other parametric modeling and Computer-Aided Manufacturing (CAM) software.
+Students will prepare Computerized Numerical Control (CNC) Turning/Milling toolpaths of moderately complex parts using latest versions of MasterCAM or other parametric modeling and Computer-Aided Manufacturing (CAM) software.
 There will be an emphasis on speed, accuracy, planning, and job documentation.

 Lecture Hours: 1 Lab Hours: 3 Repeatable: No Grading: L